Birds: Activity Ideas & A Reading List

 • The Bird Alphabet Book, by Jerry Pallota, illustrated by Edgar Stewart - an alphabet book full of information about the 26 birds it features.

-• Bird Count, by Susan Edwards Richmond, illustrated by Stephanie Fizer Coleman - a sweet story about a young girl's birdwatching adventure during the Christmas Bird Count.
+• Bird Count, by Susan Edwards Richmond, illustrated by Stephanie Fizer Coleman - the sweet story about a young girl's birdwatching adventure during the Christmas Bird Count.
+This would be a good story to read before a hike, or when visiting a bird refuge.

-• Crow not Crow, by Jane Yolen and Adam Stemple, illustrated by Elizabeth Dulemba - a story about a child learning to identify her first bird.
+• Crow not Crow, by Jane Yolen and Adam Stemple, illustrated by Elizabeth Dulemba - for someone learning their first bird, birds can be confusing--even overwhelming.
+This book simplifies bird identification and focuses on learning one species at a time.

-• Owl Moon, by Jane Yolen, illustrated by John Schoenherr - a story about a late-night birdwatching adventure, trekking through snow to find a great horned owl.
+• Owl Moon, by Jane Yolen, illustrated by John Schoenherr - a late-night hike and a mysterious owl.
+This book is a fun outdoor adventure for kids to share with their families.

 • Snow Birds, by Kirsten Hall, illustrated by Jenni Desmond - a noisy onomatopoeic look at birds and their sounds, focusing on how birds survive the winter.

-• My Happy Year by E. Bluebird, by Paul Meisel - the diary of a bluebird's first year of life in a fun picture book that's great for young children.
+• My Happy Year by E. Bluebird, by Paul Meisel - the diary of a bluebird's first year of life, from the day it hatches through the summer and back to nesting season.
+This is a fun picture book, and a great read-aloud story for young children.

-• Hello Crow, by Candace Savage and Chelsea O'Byrne - a cute story about a girl making friends with a crow.
+• Hello Crow, by Candace Savage and Chelsea O'Byrne - do crows remember people?
+This is a cute story about a girl who learns how to make friends with a crow.

 Related Topics: